1. Home

 Custom order number width set to 5

-This width excludes any prefix selected for custom order number.
-Therefore if we opt to add prefix WPN to the order number whose width is set to 5, then it will appear as #WPN00001:
+This width excludes any prefix selected for the custom order number.
+Therefore if we opt to add the prefix WPN to the order number whose width is set to 5, then it will appear as #WPN00001:

 Custom Order Numbers Options - Tyche Softwares Documentation